Princess Si of Anding: Consistent Historical Details

-The only consistent details across the Historical sources are that Princess Si of Anding died suddenly in 654 AD and that Empress Wang's eventual deposition did not officially cite the alleged murder of the princess as a reason.
+The only consistent details across the historical sources are that Princess Si of Anding died suddenly in 654 AD and that Empress Wang's eventual deposition did not officially cite the alleged murder of the princess as a reason.
 Given the discrepancies, the other claims regarding the circumstances of her death and the surrounding political intrigue remain speculative, with later sources presenting conflicting narratives.

 New Book of Tang

-According to the New Book of Tang ,Wu Zetian gave birth to a daughter and then While visiting her residence for an unspecified matter, Empress Wang encountered the infant and found the child to be exceptionally endearing.
+According to the New Book of Tang, Wu Zetian gave birth to a daughter and then While visiting her residence for an unspecified matter, Empress Wang encountered the infant and found the child to be exceptionally endearing.
 Unable to resist, she paused to engage playfully with the baby for a brief moment.
-Following her departure, Wu zetain secretly killed the child under the quilt, When the emperor arrived, She feigned shock upon discovering her "sudden death", when Emperor Gaozong questioned the people there and they said Empress Wang was here few a moments ago and Wu Zetain started crying and slandered Empress Wang even more and Empress Wang lost the opportunity to explain the situation ,which contributed to Wang’s eventual deposition.
-However, when Emperor Gaozong formally removed Empress Wang,the official justification was that of Empress Wang’s removal citied her alleged use of poison with no mention of the death or her killing the princess.
+Following her departure, Wu Zetian secretly killed the child under the quilt.
+When the emperor arrived, she feigned shock upon discovering her daughter's "sudden death."
+When Emperor Gaozong questioned the people there and they said Empress Wang was here few a moments ago, Wu Zetian started crying and slandered Empress Wang even more.
+Empress Wang lost the opportunity to explain the situation, which contributed to Wang’s eventual deposition.
+However, when Emperor Gaozong formally removed Empress Wang, the official justification was that of Empress Wang’s removal citied her alleged use of poison with no mention of the death or her killing the princess.

 This dramatic account has been adapted in TV series and historical dramas, often depicting Wu Zetian as a calculating ruler willing to sacrifice her own child for political gain.

 Zizhi Tongjian

 The account in the Zizhi Tongjian is very similar to that in the New Book of Tang:

-The Zizhi Tongjian records an account that follows the New Book of Tang .It states that despite the Empress Wang favor, the emperor did not intend to depose her.
+The Zizhi Tongjian records an account that follows the New Book of Tang.
+It states that despite the Empress Wang favor, the emperor did not intend to depose her.
 Zhaoyi gave birth to a daughter, and the empress briefly interacted with the child.
 However, after the empress left, Wu Zetian allegedly strangled the infant and then hid the body under a quilt.
 When the emperor arrived, Wu Zetian revealed the quilt, showing that the child had died.
 She reacted with shock and cried out.
 The emperor then questioned his attendants, who reported that the empress had been present earlier.
 This angered the emperor, and he accused the queen of the act.
 Wu Zetian further slandered the empress, leaving her unable to defend herself.
 As a result, the emperor began to consider deposing her.